Choose the path that’s right for you

 - Maximize cash flow

-- Create residual income, in that order.
+- Create residual income

 If you are living paycheck to paycheck, then your highest priority is to maximize your cash flow.
 Once you have some money left over each month, use it to eliminate your debt, then save, and then create residual income so that one day you can stop working.
 If you already have substantial savings and plenty of cash flow, you are ready for the last pillar, which is to create residual income.
 Regardless of where you are financially, you’ll want to make each pillar as strong as possible.